nzoschke/mvi/_chapters/10-log.md

 │└────────────────────────────────────┘└────────┘│
 │                      VPC                       │
 └────────────────────────────────────────────────┘
-┌──────┐┌────────┐
+┌──────┐┌────────┐┌───┐
-│Crypto││Registry│
+│Crypto││Registry││Log│
-└──────┘└────────┘
+└──────┘└────────┘└───┘
 ```

-A Shared File System (FS) service provides a directory of data that is synchronized across two or more containers.
+A Log service provides a place to send text from an app's stdout and stderr streams, so events from more than one Container can be aggregated, tailed in real-time and searched for historical data.

-We want a Shared FS service for persistence as Containers move around on VMs.
+We need Logs for an operator to get visibility into all the events happening in Containers and on VMs.

-A Shared FS depends on a VPC for network availability.
-It is the VMs responsibility to mount the file system and make it available to Containers.
-Function Containers may not be able to access a Shared FS.
+A Log service is a stand-alone service.